-Loans are one of the most common sources of capital for funding a small business acquisition.
-Many commercial and community banks offer three kinds of loans you might consider for your acquisition: term loans, asset-backed loans, and SBA 7(a) loans.
+Loans are one of the most common sources of capital owners use to buy a business.
+Many banks offer three kinds of loans you might consider for your acquisition.
+These are term loans, asset-backed loans, and SBA 7(a) loans.

 This article focuses on one of these kinds of loans: a term loan.